 l) The Time of Departure accuracy test is passed if

-1) The RMS value of e is less than aTxPmdTxStartRMS, and
+1) The RMS value of e is less than aTxPHYTxStartRMS, and

-2) aTxPmdTxStartRMS is less than TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH, where the units of e, aTxPmdTxStartRMS, and TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH are properly accounted for.
+2) aTxPHYTxStartRMS is less than TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH, where the units of e, aTxPHYTxStartRMS, and TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH are properly accounted for.

 NOTE 1—One possible implementation of a time of departure measurement system is a free-running oscillator clocking

-(a) the digital-to-analog converter(s) used to transmit the packet, (b) a 32-bit continuously counting counter and (c) a hardware finite state machine such that PMD_TXSTART.request causes a transition within the finite state machine that
+(a) the digital-to-analog converter(s) used to transmit the packet, (b) a 32-bit continuously counting counter and (c) a hardware finite state machine such that PHY-TXSTART.request causes a transition within the finite state machine that

 in turn causes frame transmission at the DACs a fixed number of cycles later; where the time of departure is recorded as

-the value of the counter at that transition minus aTxPmdTxStartRFDelay (using TIME_OF_DEPARTURE_ClockRate), where aTxPmdTxStartRFDelay can vary by channel.
-In this implementation, the principal source of time of departure error is short term oscillator imperfection (e.g., phase noise) and RF group delay variation across channels uncompensated by aTxPmdTxStartRFDelay.
+the value of the counter at that transition minus aTxPHYTxStartRFDelay (using TIME_OF_DEPARTURE_ClockRate), where aTxPHYTxStartRFDelay can vary by channel.
+In this implementation, the principal source of time of departure error is short term oscillator imperfection (e.g., phase noise) and RF group delay variation across channels uncompensated by aTxPHYTxStartRFDelay.

 Annex W